English Pathway for Undergraduate Studies (EPUS)

 - Students who have confirmed their place may commence their studies no later than the Friday of the first week of the course.

 Learning English online comes with many great benefits.
-Listen to Peter, one of our tutors, as he shares how you can still gain the English skills you need to progress into a New Zealand university with one of our online University English pathway programmes.
+Hear from Richelle, the ELA's Academic English and Pathways Manager, as she shares how you can still gain the English skills you need to progress into a New Zealand university with one of our Online University English Pathway Programmes.

 Hear from our English university pathway (EPUS) students